hpccsystems-solutions-lab/Solutions-lab-website-content/LearnECL/MainConcepts/mathematics.md

 ## AVE

-The AVE function returns the average value (arithmetic mean) from the specified recordset or the valuelist.
+The AVE function returns the average value (arithmetic mean) from the specified recordset or the value-list.
 It is defined to return zero if the recordset is empty.

 ```java
 OUTPUT(AVE(1,1,2,2,3,5,6), NAMED('SimpleAvg')); //return 2.8571